albacorelabs/BulletProofs/README.md

 ## Range Proof Usage
 The two main functions are `generate_range_proof` and `verify_range_proof`.
-The former takes as inputs: an array of 64 bit values (for now, ), their corresponding blinding factors and two randomly generated points used in the commitment and inner-product proof.
-The result is a proof that each value is between 0 and 2^63-1.
+The former takes as inputs: a bitwise upperBound (n), an array of integer values values, their corresponding blinding factors and two randomly generated points used in the commitment and inner-product proof.
+The result is a proof that each value is between 0 and (2^n)-1.

-`verify_range_proof` takes as inputs the range proof outputted from `generate_range_proof`, the summed commitments (of values and their commitments), and the two generated points.
+`verify_range_proof` takes as inputs the range proof outputted from `generate_range_proof`, the array of commitments, and the two generated points.

 ```
 import Crypto.PubKey.ECC.Prim